zealot128/neoformat/README.md

 The job control is based off of [vim-go's](https://github.com/fatih/vim-go).

-## Current Issues
+## Current Limitation(s)

-In order to preserve marks, jumps, etc., Neoformat uses the `setline()` function in Vim to input the formatted text.
+In order to preserve marks, jumps, etc., Neoformat uses Vim's `setline()` function to insert the formatted text.
 If the buffer is changed before the formatter has completed, then the updated text will be put into the current buffer.

+To prevent this, jobs are cancelled when changing / closing the buffer.

-**So don't switch buffers while formatting!**
+**So don't switch buffers before the the formatting is complete!**

 ## Config